Our Vision: Inspired Giving. Keeping Hospital Care Local.

-Currently, the Foundation holds $3.3 million in its endowed fund (as of the end of the 2018/2019 year).
+Currently, the Foundation holds $3.6 million in its endowed fund.
 All estates received by the Foundation are transferred into our Forever Fund (endowed fund).
-Interest/dividends from the invested capital on this fund annually buys equipment on the medical priority list.
+Interest/dividends from the invested capital on this fund buys equipment on the medical priority list annually.

 Money Transferred to the Health Centre:

-In 2019 the Foundation continues to fund emergency equipment purchases as critical items break.
-In 2019 our biggest emergency challenge is buying a new CT Scan.
+In 2019, the Foundation continues to fund emergency equipment purchases as critical items break.
+In 2019, our biggest emergency challenge is buying a new CT scanner.
 A year ago, we received the end of life notice from Siemens on our 13-year-old machine.
-In this past year we have been speaking to donors about funding the new $1.4 million CT Scan (on top of EHR).
+In this past year, we have been speaking to donors about funding the new $1.4 million CT scanner (on top of EHR).
+Four seasonal families have joined together to make our new CT scanner a reality.
 The generosity of our supporters in heartwarming.
-This year we will transfer $700,000 towards the CT Scan with the remaining $700,000 pledged over 5 years.
+This year, we will transfer $700,000 towards the CT scanner with the remaining $700,000 pledged over 5 years.

-Emergency purchases like the CT Scan are on top of our goal of transferring an additional $2.5 million towards the EHR modernization.
-If we are successful in our 2019/2020 goal, this will total $6 million in four years towards the $10,000,000 update of Electronic Health Records (EHR).
+Emergency purchases like the CT scanner are on top of our goal of transferring an additional $2.5 million towards the EHR modernization.
 Completing payment on the modernization will take extraordinary donor support!
-For details on transfers please read our Donor Impact section.
+For details on transfers, please read our Donor Impact section.

 To achieve a competitive rate of return in the General and Restricted fund given the short-term nature of our payment commitment.

 To honour our Donors and inspire extraordinary giving to keep hospital care local.